stevenpencle/D6-LOA/README.md

 ##### security

 - **route-guard** Used in a declarative manner in the _app-routing.module_ to restrict access to routes not authorized for the principal's _ClientToken_ roles.
 This service does not maintain any state.
 - **security** Provides a means to access the principal's _ClientToken_ from the _Security_ controller.
-This service maintains the client application's state of the _ClientToken_ and is a subscription (store) service.
+This service maintains the client application's state of the _ClientToken_ and is a observable store service.

+##### store

+- **store** Abstract class that all observable store services should extend from.
+This service provides access to an Observable for services that extend from it, and it provides a safe subscribe method for components to receive state change notification about the Observable.

 ##### {Your Store Services}